On the Legacy of George L. Mosse

 the fascists themselves described their political thought as an “attitude” rather than a system; it was, in fact, a theology which provided the framework for national worship.
 As such, its rites and liturgies were central, an integral part of a political theory which was not dependent on the appeal of the written word.
 (24)

 The Nationalization of the Masses — a relatively short work of 216 pages — established a new foundation for the cultural history of nationalism and fascism.
-The book had its greatest impact in Italy where it intersected with the ideas of De Felice and set a course for Emilio Gentile.
+The book had its greatest impact in Italy where it complemented the work of De Felice and set a new course for Emilio Gentile.
 In an interview published in Corriere della sera in 1985, Mosse speculated that his popularity in Italy was due to “the widespread diffusion in your country to think visually: a predisposition which is very important for understanding my writings, the encounter between symbols and myths” (25).
 During this time, the relationship between Mosse and De Felice was particularly productive — even their disagreements led to clarity and refinements.
-Their insistence on the differences between Nazism and Fascism led to separate conclusions: for De Felice it rendered any general definition of fascism futile, while Mosse would attempt a generic theory in his 1979 essay ‘Towards a General Theory of Fascism’.
+Their insistence on the differences between Nazism and Fascism led to separate conclusions: for De Felice it rendered any general definition of fascism futile, while Mosse would attempt a generic definition in his 1979 essay ‘Towards a General Theory of Fascism’.
 The distinction De Felice drew between the radical, activist ‘fascist-movement’ of the squadristi and the reactionary, establishment ‘fascist-regime’ of Mussolini found an echo in Mosse’s own analysis of Nazism as an “anti-bourgeois bourgeois revolution” (26) and the provocative link he made between Hitler’s apocalyptic racism and bourgeois tastes.
-Both Mosse and De Felice saw the fundamental difference between the Nazi and Fascist movements resided in the way they viewed human nature.
-For the Nazis, human identity was fixed and immutable and their racism was rooted in ancient German history; for Italian Fascists, human identity was open-ended, dynamic, a matter of ‘spirit’ rather than blood, and therefore racism had less traction.
-These fine but crucial distinctions, shared with slight nuance by both historians, directly challenged the received wisdom of Marxist and liberal historiography in Italy, and they were bitterly contested.
-The “storm over De Felice” exploded precisely because the bestselling Intervista sul fascismo presented these ideas with a clarity and concision not found in his own books, thereby setting a clear challenge to the intellectual foundations of the First Republic.
+For both historians the defining difference between the Nazis and Fascists was their view of human nature.
+The Nazis viewed human identity as biologically fixed and rooted in ancient history, while the Fascists saw it as open-ended and dynamic, a matter of ‘spirit’ rather than blood.
+These fine but crucial distinctions, shared with slight nuance by both historians, directly challenged the received wisdom of Marxist and liberal historiography in Italy and were bitterly contested.
+The “storm over De Felice” exploded precisely because the bestselling Intervista sul fascismo presented these ideas with a clarity and concision not found in his own books.
 In fact, this clarity was important: it did not minimise the crimes of the Fascist regime, but helped to define its true nature.

-For the study of modern European politics, tracing the origins of racism as an ideology was essential to understand its ultimate triumph in the Third Reich, as Mosse knew.
-In the German case, racism was the central component of Nazi ideology and the direct motivation for unprecedented crimes.
 In 1978, Mosse finally reckoned with the origins of Nazi mass murder and produced one of the angriest books he ever wrote: his history of European racism, Toward the Final Solution.
 The anger, as such, did not communicate itself in the style or the tone or even the method, all of which was as cool and expansive as ever, but in the details of his analysis and conclusions.
 Mosse traced the roots of modern European racism to two traditions: Romanticism (also the root of nationalism) and the Enlightenment.
-Racism combined science with aesthetics: scientific classification and Greek ideals of beauty found a joint application in eugenics, physiognomy and the Aryan stereotype, all Enlightenment legacies.
+Racism combined scientific classification with Greek ideals of beauty in the form of eugenics, physiognomy and the Aryan stereotype.
 In Germany this combined with völkisch nationalism and led a nation down the fatal path of racial mysticism, race war and Lebensraum.
 Racism, as a political ideology, social aesthetic and national movement, required an antithesis and an enemy to give it dynamism: in Germany, Austria and Eastern Europe this could only be the Jew.
 The Jew in this taxonomy was therefore given a distinct look that stood in direct contrast to the Aryan male, itself a derivation of Classical aesthetic models revived during the Enlightenment: the nineteenth and twentieth centuries were, for Mosse, visual ages, a key element in his analysis.
 Finally, the Jewish stereotype came to embody everything that threatened or corrupted the national community: urban culture, financial capitalism, international cosmopolitanism, and sexual and aesthetic decadence.

 It was this middle class development and promotion of stereotypes that underpinned Mosse’s description of the Nazi as the ideal bourgeois and also inspired his depiction of the nineteenth century “struggle to control sex” (27) through stereotypes and manners in 1985’s Nationalism and Sexuality — an equally angry book that was in many ways a companion piece to Toward the Final Solution.
 For Mosse, racism and respectability stemmed from the same impulse to classify and thereby exclude, as well as the same fatal combination of science and aesthetics.
 The story of racism was not “the history of an aberration of European thought” but “an integral part of the human experience” (28), while